 upgrading building management systems;

-Zero Flush Urinals installed in Banquet Halls (Save Water Save Energy);
+Zero Flush Urinals installed for Banquet Halls (Save Water Save Energy);

-In the Opinion of the Board the required particulars pertaining to technologyabsorption are not applicable as hotels form part of service industry.
+In the Opinion of the Board the information pertaining to technology absorption arenot applicable to the Company.

 # FOREIGN EXCHANGE EARNINGS AND OUTGO

 During the year under review your Company earned Foreign Exchange of Rs.
 22 40516/-(PY Rs.3 18 31846/-) whereas outflow of foreign exchange was Rs.
 3 87293/-(PYRs.
 2189488/-).

 11. STATEMENT CONCERNING DEVELOPMENT AND IMPLEMENTATION OF RISK MANAGEMENT POLICY OFTHE COMPANY